 Foreign Currency

 Depending on where your backpacker is planning to travel, buying some foreign currency for them is a thoughtful and very useful gift!
-Try to get a mix of notes with different values so they don’t have trouble changing huge notes.
+Try to get a mix of notes with different values so they don’t have trouble changing huge notes, and be sure to check where they are going so you get the right currency!

 Travel Insurance